-The results in this section provide supporting evidence for Section 4.2 and Figure 2 in the main paper.
-We include the full results of Llama-2-7B-Chat and Phi-1.5 in Table 17 and Table 18, respectively.
+The results in this section are supporting evidence for Section 4.2 and Figure 2 in the main paper.
+We include the full results of Llama-2-7B-Chat and Phi-1.5 in Table 13 and Table 14, respectively.
 These results encompass all metrics described in Appendix C.1.1: conditional probability of the answer given the prompts, truth ratio (TR), ROUGE-L scores, model utility, and forget quality.
 We report all scores for the retain set, forget set, real authors, and world facts across all forget set sizes.
 In Figure 2, we plot the model utility and forget quality as shown in the last two columns of each table.

 Besides the random noise and zero-out variants of ECO, we also include a sign-flip variant.
 This variant flips the signs of all entries in the embedding vectors of the selected tokens.
-In both Table 17 and Table 18, the sign-flip variant exhibits low forget quality across all splits.
+In both tables, Table 13 and Table 14, the sign-flip variant exhibits low forget quality across all splits.
 This outcome likely stems from its higher (better) truth ratio compared to the retained model, leading to substantially different distributions from those of the truth ratio in the retained model.
 We hypothesize that this effect arises from the drastic alterations in the embedding vectors caused by flipping their signs.